dominicegginton/dotfiles/README.md

 ## Bugs

 I want my dotfiles to work for everyone; that means when you clone and install them they should just work.
-That said, I do use this repository foras my personal dotfiles, so there's a good chance I may break something.
-If you run into any problems or bug when installing or using these dotfiles please feel free to open a [GitHub Issue](https://github.com/dominicegginton/dotfiles/issues/new) on this respository and I'd love to get it fixed for you.
+That said, I use this repository for my personal evolving dotfiles, so there's a good chance I may break something.
+If you run into any problems or bug when installing or using these dotfiles please feel free to open a [GitHub Issue](https://github.com/dominicegginton/dotfiles/issues/new) on this repository and I'd love to get it fixed for you.